playwithlu/civ-6-guides/civilization/Hall of Fame.md

 # Hall of Fame

-The Hall of Fame is a listing of the best games since you last retired or completed a game.
+The {{PAGENAME}} is a listing of the best games since you last retired or completed a game.
 It is a separate file, which can be copied to a separate folder with the saves for any particular game, so that you can start a new Hall or at least continue modifying one while preserving an earlier listing.
 You can fill a whole Hall during one game by retiring (which chalks up a result if it qualifies) then resuming from your last save.